Jira Data Center Front-end API

 Web Resource contexts

-The usage of cross-screen contexts, usually with the atl. prefix (atl.general in particular) is discouraged.
-Instead, you should use specific, page-level contexts for your plugin.
-This mitigates the impact of your plugin on Jira's performance.
+We discourage using cross-screen contexts usually with the atl. prefix (atl.general in particular).
+Instead, you should use specific, page-level contexts for your app.
+This mitigates the impact of your app on Jira's performance.

-Contexts spanning multiple pages may be altered even between patch Jira releases, whereas those starting with jira. or atl.jira (specialized, page-level contexts) will be changed only in minor versions.
-Such changes will always be communicated with affected EAP releases.
-New contexts will be announced there as well.
-The addition or the removal of contexts may be introduced in minor versions of Jira.
+Contexts spanning multiple pages may be altered even between Jira bugfix releases, whereas those starting with jira. or atl.jira (specialized, page-level contexts) will be changed only in feature releases.
+We’ll announce such changes and new contexts with the affected EAP releases.
+The addition or the removal of contexts may be introduced in Jira feature releases.

 Web Resource deprecation